Kids Health

 • An abdominal X-ray: A diagnostic test to evaluate the amount of stool in the large intestine.

-• A contrast enema: A procedure in which a fluid that will appear on X-ray is given into the rectum as an enema, and a subsequent X-ray of the abdomen is taken to clarify the anatomy.
+• A contrast enema: A procedure in which a fluid that will appear on an X-ray is given into the rectum as an enema, and a subsequent X-ray of the abdomen is taken to clarify the anatomy.

 • An anorectal manometry: A test that measures the strength of the muscles in the anus, nerve reflexes, ability to sense rectal distention, and coordination of muscles during stooling.